from small one page howto to huge articles all in one place

 Set the umask of the daemon.

-Sets the maximum number of times a daemon will be respawned during a respawn period.
-If a daemon dies more than this number of times during a respawn period, will give up trying to respawn it and exit.
-The default is 10, and 0 means unlimited.
+Sets the maximum number of times a daemon will be respawned.
+If a daemon crashes more than this number of times, will give up and exit.
+The default is 10 and 0 means unlimited.

 Modifies the scheduling priority of the daemon.

-Sets the length of a respawn period.
-The default is 10 seconds.
-See the description of --respawn-max for more information.
+Sets the duration of a respawn period.
+See the description of-respaw-max and-respaw-delay for more information.
+Default is 12sec.

 chroot to this directory before starting the daemon.
-All other paths, such as the path to the daemon, chdir and pidfile, should be relative to the chroot.
+All other paths, such as the path to the daemon and chdir should be relative to the chroot.

 Start the daemon as the specified user.

-Redirect the standard output of the process to logfile.
-Must be an absolute pathname, but relative to the path optionally given with -r , -chroot The logfile can also be a named pipe.
+Redirect the standard input of the process to file.
+Must be an absolute pathname, but relative to the path optionally given with -r ,-chroot The file can also be a named pipe.
+Input redirection assumes that the file exists already while output redirection via -1 ,-stdout or -1 ,-stderr creates it, if it doesn't.

 ENVIRONMENT